malyn/Enforth/DESIGN.md

 ##### Threading Model and Opcodes

-ARF is indirect-threaded because the CFA contains the opcode that runs the word: DOCOLON, DOCREATE, DOVARIABLE, etc.
+MFORTH is indirect-threaded because the CFA contains the opcode that runs the word: DOCOLON, DOCREATE, DOVARIABLE, etc.

 Words look like this: